syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 </tr>
 <tr>
 <td>Free text</td>
-<td>The button that appears in the annotation toolbar allows you to add text annotations directly onto the document in the PDF Viewer.</td>
+<td>The button that appears in the annotation toolbar allows you to add text annotations directly to the document in the PDF Viewer.</td>
 </tr>
 <tr>
 <td>Shapes</td>
-<td>The button that appears in the annotation toolbar allows you to add different shapes in the document.</td>
+<td>The button that appears in the annotation toolbar allows you to add different shapes to the document.</td>
 </tr>
 <tr>
 <td>Square</td>
-<td>The button that appears in the annotation toolbar allows you to draw square in the document.</td>
+<td>The button that appears in the annotation toolbar allows you to draw a square in the document.</td>
 </tr>
 <tr>
 <td>Circle</td>
-<td>The button that appears in the annotation toolbar allows you to draw circle in the document.</td>
+<td>The button that appears in the annotation toolbar allows you to draw a circle in the document.</td>
 </tr>
 <tr>
 <td>Line</td>